CSimpson4224/GraphHDBSCAN-FOSCX/docs/source/parameters.rst

 Choosing a metric:

 ``euclidean``
-   Default mode.
-Euclidean distances are used for distance computation and graph construction.
+   Euclidean distances are used to compute ``distances_full`` and graph construction then uses precomputed neighbors from that matrix.

 ``cosine``
-   Cosine distances are used for graph construction.
-This is often useful when angular similarity is more meaningful than raw Euclidean distance.
+   Cosine distances are used to compute ``distances_full`` and graph construction then uses precomputed neighbors from that matrix.

 ``hybrid_euclidean_cosine``
-   Full pairwise distances remain Euclidean, but the neighborhood graph is constructed using cosine geometry.
-This is useful when you want global geometry to remain Euclidean while local neighborhood structure follows angular similarity.
+   Euclidean distances are used to compute ``distances_full``, while the graph-construction stage applies a cosine-based second step on that Euclidean distance representation.

 Practical recommendation:

 - use ``"euclidean"`` for standard geometric tabular data
 - use ``"cosine"`` when direction matters more than magnitude
-- use ``"hybrid_euclidean_cosine"`` when you want Euclidean global distances but cosine-based local neighborhoods
+- use ``"hybrid_euclidean_cosine"`` when you want Euclidean global distances together with a cosine-based second-stage graph construction

 Example: